0xDegenDeveloper/RabbitHoles/README.md

   - For example, the message Bob burned is 167 characters long.
 This spans across 6 felts, assuming this is the first rabbit burned, Bob's message will fill slots 0, 1, 2, ..., 5.

-- Burning a rabbit will burn 1.0 RBITS for each `felt252` the message fills.
+- Leaving a rabbit will burn 1.0 RBITS for each `felt252` the message spans.

   - Therefore, Bob's message cost him 6.0 RBITS to burn.